 We note that Eq.~\eqref{Eq:General_Dynamics_SPP}, despite offering a sophisticated description of the system, has a purely classical structure; hence, the quantum-like nature of the HPP evolution decay appears to be overlooked and unverifiable within this framework.
 To uncover and analyze this hidden quantum feature~(termed instantaneous decay~\cite{PhysRevLett.131.193603,PhysRevResearch.6.033243}), we introduce and calculate the finite-time Lyapunov exponent $\lambda$.
-To this end, we exploit the numerical solution of Eq.~\eqref{Eq:Dynamic} or Eq.~\eqref{Eq:General_Dynamics_SPP}, and define $\delta\alpha_{\Omega_\text{s}}(t)=\alpha_\text{D}(t+\delta t)-\alpha_\text{D}(t)$, with $\delta t =10^{-6}\tau_0$ the small perturbation parameter.
-We then achieve the finite-time Lyapunov exponent as~\cite{PhysRevE.89.032918}
+To this end, we exploit the numerical solution of Eq.~\eqref{Eq:Dynamic} or Eq.~\eqref{Eq:General_Dynamics_SPP}, and define